Gulzat Egemberdieva & Chubak Egemberdiev

 Digital HD, color & black & white, approx. 60 min.

-Our film attempts to answer this question by confronting three lenses—that of the Pamir Kyrgyz themselves, who filmed their life in the Pamir and their travel to their mythical homeland; that of the media of the Kyrgyz state, filming the return of its lost children; and our own camera, capturing moments of the problematic sojourn of the Pamir Kyrgyz on the fourth floor of their temporary home.
+The film attempts to answer these questions by confronting three lenses—that of the Pamir Kyrgyz themselves, who filmed their life in the Pamir and their travel to their mythical homeland; recent documentary films shot about them and photographs of the Pamir museum collections; and our own camera, capturing moments of the dialogue and the problematic sojourn of the Pamir Kyrgyz in their new home.